jbhopkins/bioxtasraw/docs/source/saxs/saxs_ift.rst

 density than the buffer.
 As scattering is measured relative to the solvent, this lower density will appear as negative electron pairs in the P(r) function.
-For example, proteins embedded in lipid nanodiscs have a characteristic dip in the P(r) function that can often go negative.
+For example, proteins embedded in lipid nanodiscs have a characteristic dip in the P(r) function that can go negative.

 Determining a good P(r) function using GNOM